alexc-dft/aim_pot_parser/README.md

 ### Defining the potfile_gen input

 Much like MP k-point sampling, a suitably dense grid must be used for sampling the potential to ensure suitable convergence.

-The `-pav` or `--print-average-v` flag for the `aimpot2cube` parser enable the printing of volume averaged potential value to screen, this value can be used to convergence test the potential sampling grid densities.
+The `-pvi` or `--print-V-info` flag for the `aimpot2cube` parser enable the printing of volume averaged potential value to screen, this value can be used to convergence test the potential sampling grid densities.

 The AIMPRO FFT grid density is the absolute maximum workable grid density, by the nature of how FFT grids are used in DFT calculations densities higher than this yield no improvement to the sampling accuracy.

 The AIMPRO FFT grid density is often significantly more dense than required the applications of cubefile potential data, these higher densities have significantly higher file storage (in the GB range) and AIMPRO runtime costs for no gain in scientific accuracy.
 As such it is strongly advised users avoid the use of over-converged grid densities.

 For the case of example_input.in, it is designed around a 1x1x1 simple cubic diamond system with a lattice constant of 6.74 Bohr and a sampling density of 20 data points in all dimensions of the unit cell.

-The (supercell) real space lattice vectors for a given cell geometry can be found by searching a corresponding AIMPRO output/ PAIM output for ` unit vectors : real space`, i.e.:
+The (supercell) real space lattice vectors for a given cell geometry can be found by searching a corresponding AIMPRO output/ PAIM output for ` unit vectors : real space`, e.g.:

 ```
  unit vectors : real space, reciprocal space